Welcome to Samepage

 A short demonstration of Samepage is a great way for getting new users up and running quickly.
 Be sure to go over basic features such as:

-- Teamwork – A central place in Samepage.
+- Workspace – A central place in Samepage.
 Create folders with specific access rights and work on shared documents.
 Use folders for departments, ad-hoc team or projects.

 - Pages – or documents, if you will, are the main content of folders.
 Page, Task board, Sheet, Mindmap, Calendar and Chat help you to stay on top of your projects.
 Every change is saved the moment you make it and so you can collaborate in real-time from anywhere.
 Use pages to take meeting notes, plan projects, share information, and more.